ktomingas/vscode-mgraph/README.md

 - Instance Model for model visualisation
 - Instance Model Graph for instance type level data flows
 - Instance Data Graph for intance object level data flows
+- Mappings Graph for mapping or transformation source/target flows

 ## Usage
 Press cmd+shft+p (mac) or cntr+shft+p (win) and type 'MG' to see and select the visualisation provided by extension: